-- 20. We have identified and disclosed to you, as applicable: - a) All laws, regulations, and provisions of contracts and grant agreements that have a direct and material effect on the determinations of financial statement amounts or other financial data significant to audit objectives. - b) Violations (and possible violations) of laws, regulations, and provisions of contracts and grant agreements whose effects should be considered for disclosure in the auditor's report on noncompliance. - 21.
-We have a process to track the status of audit findings and recommendations, if applicable. - 22.
-We have reviewed, approved, and take full responsibility for the special purpose financial statements and related notes and acknowledge the auditor's role in the preparation of this information.
+- 31. We are responsible for: - a) Compliance with the laws, regulations, and provisions of contracts and grant agreements applicable to the Collegiate High School. - b) Establishing and maintaining effective internal control over financial reporting. - 32.
+We have identified and disclosed to you, as applicable: - a) All laws, regulations, and provisions of contracts and grant agreements that have a direct and material effect on the determinations of financial statement amounts or other financial data significant to audit objectives. - b) Violations (and possible violations) of laws, regulations, and provisions of contracts and grant agreements whose effects should be considered for disclosure in the auditor's report on noncompliance. - 33.
+We have a process to track the status of audit findings and recommendations, if applicable.